-The Honorable Mark Dayton Governor of the State of Minnesota And Members of the Legislature State Capitol Saint Paul, Minnesota 55155
+The Honorable Tim Walz Governor of the State of Minnesota and Members of the Legislature State Capitol Saint Paul, Minnesota 55155

-Dear Governor Dayton:
+Dear Governor Walz:

-The Department of Public Safety, Bureau of Criminal Apprehension (BCA) is pleased to submit the Minnesota Uniform Crime Report-2016 for your review.
-This report is compiled and published in accordance with Minnesota Statutes, section 299C.18.
+The Department of Public Safety Bureau of Criminal Apprehension (BCA) is pleased to submit the Minnesota Uniform Crime Report-2018 for your review.
+This report has been compiled and published in accordance with Minnesota Statutes, section 299C.18.